notpixxl/ansible-playground/README.md

 ## Docker

-If you have docker on your env you can use the deploy.sh script what it will do ?
+If you have docker on your env you can use the deploy.sh script, what it will do ?
-Create "fake" virtual machines with containers, sshd, systemd and python3 are installed on the containers and you can now test your playbook on it.
+Create "fake" virtual machines with containers, sshd, systemd and python3 are installed and you can now test your playbook.

 option for the script are :